scottpeterson/pnwquizzing/docs/qm_best.md

 2. The quizmaster appends any special jumping considerations to the last iteration of the previous step:
     - If question N is a tossup or bonus: `is a TOSSUP/BONUS for TEAM(S)`
     - If question N is for all teams, the quizmaster may optionally add `is for all teams` or preface the question announcement with `all teams are jumping on`
-2. `Question number N is a TYPE question` or `It is a TYPE question`
+3. `Question number N is a TYPE question` or `It is a TYPE question`
     - TYPE may be repeated for additional clarity
     - TYPE may be repeated in reverse and broken apart, such as "chapter and verse, multiple-answer"
-3. If TYPE is a SIT, the quizmaster will now list the required answer components
+4. If TYPE is a SIT, the quizmaster will now list the required answer components
-3. `Question number N...
+5. `Question number N...
 Question...`
-4. Read the content of the question
+6. Read the content of the question

 The ellipses above should be of a short duration and must always be consistent across all questions in a quiz and meet.
 The time spacing between each item in the list above must always be consistent across all questions in a quiz and meet.

 The reading of all parts of the standard preamble and the reading of the question content must be at a consistent pace across all questions in a quiz and meet.

+Number 5 from above should always be the last thing said by the quizmaster before beginning to read the content of the question.
+If the quizmaster needs to pause for any reason during the preamble, needs to warn a quizzer about their light being on, or any other disruption to the preamble, number 5 should be repeated, even if it has already been said.

 The quizmaster should abruptly stop reading and freeze as soon as possible when a quizzer's light illuminates.
 This abrupt stop must be as close to exactly consistent as possible across all questions in a quiz and meet.
+The jumping speed of the quizzer should never be anticipated.
 Only after the abrupt stop and a short pause should the quizmaster move his or her lips or any other part of their body.

 Following the abrupt stop, the quizmaster should correlate the illuminated light to a quizzer's name in the CBQZ application's scorekeeping section based on bib number.
 The quizmaster should then prepare to click on the quizzer's name.
 The quizmaster then calls the quizzer's name then immediately clicks on the quizzer's name.